awslabs/benchmark-ai/executor/README.md

 The file is divided in sections: info, hardware, env, ml, data and output.
 See the example descriptor below for reference.

-## Example descriptor
+## Example descriptors

+### Training

-The following example shows what the descriptor file for a horovod-based benchmark looks like.
+The following example shows what the descriptor file for a horovod-based training benchmark looks like.

 ```toml
 # BenchmarkAI meta